denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-Arrow functions are lightweight version of regular functions with a focus on being short and lexical `this`.
+Arrow functions are a lightweight version of regular functions with a focus on being short and lexical `this`.
 At the same time arrow functions do not provide a binding for the `arguments` object.
 As a valid alternative use the `rest parameters` to achieve the same result:

 ```js
 let f = (...args) => args;